Santo Domingo, Ilocos Sur: History

 During the Spanish era, an enlisted man of the Spanish Civil Guard, Pablo Arquero, looked for the source of the santol being sold in the markets of Ciudad Fernandina (now Vigan City) on Sundays during the months of June to August.
 To do so, he asked for a leave of absence from his platoon leader to trace the source of the fruits.
 With his Ilocano guide, he searched the lands north of Villa Fernandina.
 He found nothing in the neighboring towns of Bantay, Santa Catalina, San Vicente, and Bantaoay (now San Ildefonso).
 He finally found many santol-bearing trees in a place north of Bantaoay now called Barangay Pussuac.
 He has found the "Paggappuan ti Santol ti Domingo."
 The town was named Santo Domingo on account of this feat.

 Don Pablo Arquero is claimed to have founded the municipality on May 12, 1742, with Father Tomas Millan as the first parish priest.
 Father Millan laid the foundation of the belfry, where the great Filipino hero Diego Silang once worked as a boy.

+The 1818 Spanish census showed Santo Domingo had 2,942 native families co-progressing with 86 Spanish-Filipino families.

 In 2010, the University of Northern Philippines opened a campus in Quimmarayan.
 It houses the university's agricultural, fishery and research courses; and the Environmental Research and Training Center.